babdollahi/Sogyo-Mancala-Java/README.md

 The tests fail because we have no domain classes implemented yet.

-In our `StartMancala` servlet, we istantiate our domain as `null` on line 22.
+In our `StartMancala` servlet, we instantiate our domain as `null` on line 22.
 Instead, we should instantiate a class here that implements the `Playable` interface.
 You can do so by merging the mainline branch (where you first wrote your mancala game) into this branch and implementing a `MancalaGame.java` class that uses the methods from your classes to adhere to the `Playable` interface.

 If you do so correctly, these tests should succeed, and the back-end should build successfully.